Director and Head of Content

-With a flair for developing results-oriented, collaborative partnerships and a passion for increasing the understanding and real-world relevance of STEM in schools, businesses and homes, Karen found her sweet spot when she co-founded Refraction Media in 2013.
-Two decades of experience in print, broadcast and digital media has helped Karen to apply a large-scale vision to developing strategic communications platforms as well as a host of custom solutions for clients.
-With a focus on collective impact, Karen has brought together over two hundred champions of STEM who share the Refraction vision: to inspire a smarter future.
-In 2016 Karen was a finalist for Publishing Executive of the Year and in 2015 a finalist in the Telstra Business Women’s Awards.
+20 years of experience in print, broadcast and digital media helped Karen to apply a large-scale vision to developing strategic communications platforms as well as a host of custom solutions for clients.
+With a focus on collective impact, Karen has brought together over 200 champions of STEM who share the Refraction vision: to inspire a smarter future.
+In 2016 Karen was a finalist for Publishing Executive of the Year and a 2015 finalist in the Telstra Business Women’s Awards.

 Eliza is a UTS Media Arts and Production graduate with a demonstrated history creating digital content.
 Eliza co-founded a startup called The Ladies Network in May of 2015, which aimed to bring women and diversity to the forefront of the art world.
-Eliza is passionate about creating content across the website, social and video channels that encourages diversity of representation in STEM.
+As the Digital Producer of CareerswithSTEM.com, Eliza is passionate about creating content across the website, social and video channels that encourages diversity of representation in STEM.

-With over 20 years of experience and specialising in print design, Katherine has developed a strong passion for logo development, web design, illustration, photography and all things creative.
-She has worked in publishing, design, and advertising – earning her various honours such as the 2009 Peoples Choice Award, 2009 Education & Arts Award and the Graphic Designer of the Year 2006 Bell Award.
+Katherine has worked in publishing, design, and advertising – earning her various honours such as the 2009 Peoples Choice Award, 2009 Education & Arts Award and the Graphic Designer of the Year 2006 Bell Award.
 In 2010 Katherine decided to run her own business under the name KatPower Design.
-Katherine enjoys working with clients who possess an optimistic attitude towards life with moral and passionate intentions, and currently assists Refraction Media with all things fun and creative!
+She enjoys working with clients who possess an optimistic attitude towards life with moral and passionate intentions, and currently assists Refraction Media with all things fun and creative!

-Sally is interested in philosophy and science, both as independent and interdependent disciplines, and currently teaches at the University of Sydney and Moriah College.
-Sally has written educational material for a wide number of organisations including; CSIRO, ATSE, Cosmos Magazine, RIAus, ANSTO, NRMA, CMRI and the Kinghorn Centre for Clinical Genomics.
+Sally has written educational material for a wide number of organisations.
 She collaborated with Macmillan publishing as the main author of their inquiry-based science workbooks.
 Sally has also consulted for ACARA, ACER and the ABC.
 Sally has Level 2 FAPSA Philosophy in Schools accreditation, a MEd specialising in Gifted Education, and is a NSW BOSTES QTC registered professional development provider.
-She has written two NSW BOSTES approved Stage 5 elective courses, one in Philosophy and another in STEAM.